 Postoperative activities: The fingers are left free so they can be moved as much as possible.
-Using the fingers immediately will speed up your recovery and help the pain resolve.
-Begin to move the wrist and hand more as the pain subsides.
-Gradually advance activities as tolerated.
+Using the fingers immediately will speed up your recovery and help lessen the pain.
+Gradually begin to move the wrist and hand more as the pain subsides.
+Avoid any lifting greater than 5 pounds or repetitive activities for the first month or until cleared by your doctor.